 Brick and stone offer unique textures but can be costly and labor-intensive to install.

-With James Hardie Siding, you can enjoy a wide array of design possibilities, ensuring a visually stunning and long-lasting exterior for your home.
+Moreover, with James Hardie products, you can enjoy a wide array of possibilities, ensuring a visually stunning and long-lasting exterior for your home.